- 1 INTRODUCTION:

 - http://en.wikipedia.org/wiki/first-mover advantage.

-This is to certify that the present project report is the outcome of my own efforts and my indebtedness to other words publication has been duly acknowledged at the relevant places.
+This is to certify that the present project report is the outcome of my efforts and my indebtedness in other words publication has been duly acknowledged at the relevant places.
 This project is made as the guidelines issued by CBSE.